The Best Raised Garden Depth

 There isn’t a maximum soil depth limit for a garden, but there is a minimum depth requirement – at least for vegetable gardens.
 A good tip is to always err on the side of more soil, not less.
 For a vegetable garden to succeed, your raised bed should have at least 8 inches of soil depth, which means the bed itself needs to be 8 inches or taller.
 It is the minimum for nearly every vegetable and growing in less will produce stunted results.

-The majority of a vegetable’s roots, often called a root ball, settle within the top 6-8 inches of a garden’s soil.
+The majority of a vegetable’s roots, often called a “root ball,” settle within the top 6 to 8 inches of a garden’s soil.
 Plants need available nutrient-rich soil surrounding them to sustain growth.
 If a plant’s roots meet resistance or blocks, growth will be stunted.
 That’s why it’s important to measure the amount of soil you have poured into your garden bed.

 When you initially fill your raised garden with soil it may look like you have filled it to the brim, but new soil will compress.
 Well-designed raised beds are intentionally built 8 inches in height or taller for this root depth reason.
 To ensure maximum utilization, overfill your garden bed by about inch or two.
 Moisten the soil to allow it to settle and add more if the level falls below the top of the garden bed.

-If your raised bed is seated on the earth, and not concrete, then you can gain soil depth through double-digging.
-Basically, it’s the preparation of soil underneath the raised bed so vegetables can continue growing past the raised bed limitations if necessary.
-Soil depth deeper than 8 inches is necessary for some larger, taproot type vegetables such as carrot, sugar beet, turnip, and radish varietals.
+If your raised bed is seated on the earth and not concrete, you can gain soil depth through double-digging.
+Basically, double-digging is the preparation of soil underneath the raised bed so vegetables can continue growing past the raised bed limitations if necessary.
+Soil depth deeper than 8 inches is necessary for some larger, taproot-type vegetables, such as carrot, sugar beet, turnip, and radish varietals.